florianRt/MyMensaNotification/README.md

 # MyMensaNotification
-Android App to view menu of Mensa 71 in Kassel and for setting up push notifications for said mensa
+Android App to view menu of Mensa 71 and Main Mensa in Kassel and for setting up push notifications for said mensa's